nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/configuration-parameters-index-nuxeoconf.md

 `org.nuxeo.automation.trace.printable`
 {{! /multiexcerpt}}</td>
 <td colspan="1">{{! multiexcerpt name='org.nuxeo.automation.trace.printable-description'}}
-By default, all automation executions are 'printable' (appear in logs) when automation trace mode is on.
+By default, all automation executions are 'printable' (appear in logs) when automation trace mode is on.<br/>

-* You can filter chain and/or operation execution trace printing by setting this property to chain name and/or operation separated by comma.
+- You can filter chain and/or operation execution trace printing by setting this property to chain name and/or operation separated by comma.<br/>
-* Comment this property to get all automation chains/operations back in printing (by default set to * (star))
+- Comment this property to get all automation chains/operations back in printing (by default set to * (star))

 {{! /multiexcerpt}}</td>
 <td colspan="1">{{! multiexcerpt name='org.nuxeo.automation.trace.printable-default'}}